k-sanchez/postPredSimMSC/README.md

 ## This repository contains

- - an R and shell scripts to generate simulated datasets and controlfiles to analyze in BPP
+ - R and shell scripts to generate simulated datasets and controlfiles to analyze in BPP
- - a Python script to estimate of posterior predictive p-values and effect sizes for each parameter
+ - Python script to estimate of posterior predictive p-values and effect sizes for each parameter
- - an `mcmc.txt` file for test purposes
+ - `mcmc.txt` file for test purposes

 ## Notes